COVID-19 Information Resident Resources Business Resources Genesee Connects

-Genesee County Public Health is working tirelessly to track local cases, support local healthcare systems, and educate the public about measures to reduce risk.
+Genesee County Public Health works to track local cases, support local healthcare systems, provide testing, vaccinations and educate the public about measures to protect the community and reduce risk.

 |New York State Department of Health

-New York State Department of Health is providing daily updates, including case counts and demographics, fatality information, the latest details on testing, resources for giving and receiving help, and the most recent regulations affecting all New Yorkers.
+New York State Department of Health provides regular updates, including case counts and demographics, fatality information, the latest details on testing, vaccinations, resources for giving and receiving help, and the most recent regulations affecting all New Yorkers.

 |U.S. Centers for Disease Control

-The U.S. Centers for Disease Control is providing detailed, accurate information about how to protect yourself from COVID-19, what to do if you are sick, how to identify symptoms, and how to slow the spread of the virus.
+The U.S. Centers for Disease Control provides detailed, accurate information about how to protect yourself from COVID-19, what to do if you are sick, how to identify symptoms, and how to slow the spread of the virus.

 |World Health Organization